Variational approach to the two-dimensional Bose polaron: Conclusions

 \section{Conclusions}

-In conclusion, we have extensively examined the properties of the 2D Bose polaron using a variational approach that incorporates up to two excitations of the medium.
-We have shown that considering three-body correlations and a weak BEC chemical potential is crucial to achieve agreement with the results obtained from QMC calculations.
-Particularly in the weak-coupling regime, our variational approach, accounting for three-body correlations in the presence of a weakly interacting BEC, exhibits excellent agreement with QMC results for the polaron energy.
+In conclusion, we have extensively examined the properties of the 2D Bose polaron using a variational approach that incorporates up to three excitations of the medium.
+We have shown that considering four-body correlations and a weak BEC chemical potential is crucial to achieve agreement with the results obtained from QMC calculations.
+Particularly in the weak-coupling regime, our variational approach, accounting for four-body correlations in the presence of a weakly interacting BEC, exhibits excellent agreement with QMC results for the polaron energy.
 However, as we approach the strong-coupling regime, discrepancies arise between the energy values obtained from our variational approach and QMC due to strong few-body correlations.
 Furthermore, we have found that the residue and effective mass of the attractive polaron strongly depend on the level of correlations we incorporate in our ansatz, as well as the interactions within the BEC.
 On the other hand, the residue of the repulsive branch is remarkably insensitive to the number of Bogoliubov excitations and appears to be strongly influenced by the metastable nature of the repulsive polaron.

 Our results can potentially be probed in ultracold atomic gas experiments, similarly to how the 2D Fermi polaron was previously investigated~\cite{Koschorreck2012,Ong2015,Oppong2019}.
 The Bose polaron may also be investigated in 2D semiconductor microcavities with exciton polaritons (bound electron-hole pairs strongly coupled to light).
 Here, exciton-polariton ``impurities'' in a given circular polarization are dressed by a medium of exciton polaritons in the opposite polarization~\cite{Levinsen2019}.
-Indeed, this intriguing extension of traditional polaron physics has recently been realized in a \ch{MoSe2} monolayer~\cite{Tan2022}.
-These experimental platforms offer exciting opportunities to probe and further investigate the properties and behavior of the Bose polaron.
+Indeed, this intriguing extension of traditional polaron physics has recently been realized in a \ch{MoSe2} monolayer~\cite{Tan2023}.
+While the interplay between drive/dissipation and polaron physics in these systems is still an open question, these emerging experimental platforms offer exciting opportunities to probe and further investigate the properties and behavior of the Bose polaron.

 \acknowledgments We acknowledge insightful discussions with Luis A.~Pe\~na Ardila and we thank him for sharing the QMC data from Ref.~\cite{Ardila2020}.
 We also acknowledge discussions with Arturo Camacho-Guardian.
 We acknowledge support from the Australian Research Council Centre of Excellence in Future Low-Energy Electronics Technologies (CE170100039).
 MMP and JL are also supported through the Australian Research Council Future Fellowships FT160100244 and FT200100619, respectively.